mtint/autonity-docs/source/index.rst

 Autonity
 ====================================

+**What it is**

-Autonity is a generalisation of the `Ethereum Protocol`_ adding several features that make it applicable for permissioned networks.
+Autonity is a generalisation of the `Ethereum Protocol`_ and has features that make it applicable for permissioned networks:

-Autonity supports deterministic finality, and the ability to permission validators and network access.
+- Autonity supports deterministic finality, and has the ability to permission validators and network access
-Autonity works in harmony with Ion_, a general interoperabillity framework, to support interoperability between Ethereum chains, and even Ethereum and non-Ethereum platforms.
+- Autonity works in harmony with Ion_, a general interoperabillity framework, to support interoperability between Ethereum chains, and even Ethereum and non-Ethereum platforms

+**Get started**

-Get started by running the Autonity Hello World that will allow you to run a local Autonity network in about two minutes.
+Run Autonity Hello World to get started with your Autonity network.

 .. toctree::
    :maxdepth: 2